MoFEM/mofem-cephas/joss/paper.md

  arising in various physical problems. `MoFEM` belongs to the class of open source finite element libraries, such as `Deal.II`, `MFEM`, `libMesh`, `FEniCS`, or `FreeFEM++` to name a few.
-These provide users with generic tools for developers to implement bespoke FE solvers. `MoFEM` is developed to provide finite element library, incorporating modern approximation approaches and data structures, for engineers, students and academics.
+These provide users with generic tools for developers to implement FE solvers. `MoFEM` is developed to provide finite element library, incorporating modern approximation approaches and data structures, for engineers, students and academics.
 It was primarily designed to solve crack propagation for structural integrity assessment of safety-critical structures (see \autoref{fig:brick}).
+MoFEM is designed to solve bespoke engineering problems, enabling the seamless integration of meshes that comprise multiple element types, such as rods, shells and/or solids, and element shapes, for example triangles, quads, prisms, tetrahedrons etc., that are typically encountered in industrial applications.

  ![Brittle crack propagation.\label{fig:brick}](paper_brick.png){width=60%}

  The need for solutions to increasingly complex problems demands control over